Itiviti/gradle-nuget-plugin/README.md

     - Sample usage:

     nugetRestore {
-        projectFolder = path\to\project
+        solutionDirectory = path\to\project
-		restoreFolder = location\for\package\restore
+        packagesDirectory = location\for\package\restore
     }

     Where
-     - projectFolder - could either contain the .sln file or the repositories.config file
+     - solutionDirectory - could either contain the .sln file or the repositories.config file
-     - restoreFolder - used only if a folder with repositories.config is used
+     - packagesDirectory - used only if a folder with repositories.config is used

 # See also